 During the Initial Coverage Stage, the plan pays its share of the cost of your covered prescription drugs, and you pay your share (your copayment or coinsurance amount).
 Your share of the cost will vary depending on the drug and where you fill your prescription.

-The plan has five cost-sharing tiers
+The plan has cost-sharing tiers

-Every drug on the plan's Drug List is in one of five cost-sharing tiers.
+Every drug on the plan's Drug List is in a cost-sharing tier.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug: